Palos Verdes Peninsula landslides: Rolling Hills Landslide Mitigation Project

 In 2024, Congressman Ted Lieu secured one million dollars for the Rolling Hills Landslide Mitigation Project, which is expected to improve wastewater flow and reduce the risk of additional landslides in the Flying Triangle landslide area within the city boundaries.

 Rolling Hills Estates

-Rollings Hills Estates is located on the northern side of the Palos Verdes Peninsula, an area that has a history of documented landslides.
+Rollings Hills Estates is located on the northern side of the Palos Verdes Peninsula, neighboring the cities of Torrance and Rolling Hills.

-Office Park land movement
+Office Park Land Movement

-In 1997, employees in a Rolling Hills Estates office park witnessed crumbling walls and buckling sidewalks and had to be evacuated.
+In 1997, employees in a Rolling Hills Estates office park witnessed crumbling walls and buckling sidewalks and had to be evacuated..

 Peartree Lane Landslide

 On July 8, 2023, the Peartree Lane Landslide destroyed several homes in Rolling Hills Estates.
 Townhouses in the area slumped into a canyon.

-This land movement may have started in 2022.
+This land movement may have started in 2022 due to an underground leaking water pipe.